 A prudent Participatory Budgeting programme in schools can affect the civic engagement and financial success of individuals, businesses and, by extension, the state itself and may vastly improve the life quality for the generations of tomorrow.
 But, how could such a programme even be feasible for schools today?
-Join the conversation on 20 May 2019.

 [5 minutes to read]

 Since 2014, the Scottish Government has invested over £4.7 million in Participatory Budgeting (PB).
 For all who stand to be affected by an analogous programme to UK schools (and that would include you), understanding the concept and its potential impact on society and education is crucial.
-This new series of articles serves as an introduction to some of the topics we will investigate in our exploratory co-design workshop Empowering KS2-5 learners through Participatory Budgeting on 20 May in Birmingham:
+This new series of articles serves as an introduction to some of the topics investigated in our exploratory co-design workshop Empowering KS2-5 learners through Participatory Budgeting on 20 May in Birmingham:

 - What is Participatory Budgeting (PB)?